The Best Jeeping Trails in Colorado

 This area features a slew of off-roading trails, including the 5.7-mile Diamond Lake Trail which features a beautiful lake and moderate 4x4 difficulty, to the more challenging Deadman Road which stretches for 22.9 miles and camping pit stops.

-Heading towards Colorado’s western slope, near the renowned ski area of Vail in Eagle County, you’ll find several trail areas ready to be conquered by your Jeep.
+Heading toward the west, near the renowned ski area of Vail in Eagle County, you’ll find several Colorado off-road trails ready to be conquered by your Jeep.

 Starting with Gypsum Hills, you’ll find simple, scenic mountain drives with interspersed four-wheel-drive routes with easy access to I-70 for those quick mountain getaways.